FTLam11/Audio-Station-Scrobbler/README.md

     exec /usr/local/bin/node /usr/fronk/Audio-Station-Scrobbler/bin/server.js

+Put `scrobbler.sh` in `/usr/local/etc/rc.d`.
+This starts the server automatically when your Synology NAS boots up.
+Likewise, the server process shuts down along with your NAS.

-* Navigate to the root directory of Audio Station Scrobbler and run these commands.
+Navigate to the root directory of Audio Station Scrobbler and run these commands.
 Create a file to store your Last.FM API and session info:

     touch env.js